ThesanduJ/ORM-Assignment/README.md

 (04) The @JoinColumn annotation in hibernate is used to specify the mapping of a foreign key column in a relationship between two entities.

 <h3>@GeneratedValues</h3>
-(05) to automatically genarate primary key values.
+(05) To automatically genarate primary key values.